-2. Debt
+3. Debt

-Silicon Valley Bank Facility
+Silicon Valley Bank Credit Facilities

-On February 18, 2010, we entered into a Loan and Security Agreement (the "Credit Facility") with Silicon Valley Bank ("SVB").
-The Credit Facility is a revolving credit facility that provides the Company with borrowing capacity of up to \$5.0 million, subject to a percentage of our outstanding eligible accounts receivable, at a floating annual interest rate equal to the greater of (a) 6% or (b) SVB's prime rate then in effect plus 2%.
-The Credit Facility was originally scheduled to mature on February 17, 2011, but the Credit Facility was amended to extend the maturity date until May 18, 2011 and to revise the calculation of eligible borrowing base and add certain financial covenants relating to the Company's adjusted EBITDA.
-Any amounts due under the Credit Facility are secured by substantially all of the Company's assets, including our intellectual property, personal property and bank accounts.
-Outstanding borrowings under the facility were \$2.5 million as of March 31, 2011, accruing interest at an annual rate of 6%.
+On February 18, 2010, we entered into a Loan and Security Agreement with Silicon Valley Bank ("SVB") to provide us with a revolving credit facility that provided us with borrowing capacity of up to \$5.0 million, subject to a percentage of our outstanding eligible accounts receivable, at a floating annual interest rate equal to the greater of (a) 6% or (b) SVB's prime rate then in effect plus 2%.
+The credit facility was originally scheduled to mature on February 17, 2011, but it was amended to extend the maturity date until May 18, 2011 and to revise the calculation of eligible borrowing base and add certain financial covenants relating to our adjusted EBITDA.